Surprisingly, Automated Guided Vehicles (AGVs) have been around since the 1950s.

 The goal is to be on the left side of this graph; you get involved in the process before a majority of competitors and as a result, you reap the rewards of lower operating costs, increased margins, faster production time and lower acquisition costs.

-Let’s break down automated forklifts to see if they are right for your warehouse.
+While there are many different kinds of autonomous robots, let’s break down robot forklifts to see if they are right for your warehouse.

 Best Applications for Robotic Lift Trucks